AndreaCrotti/yasnippet-snippets/README.md

 (package-initialize)
 ```

-Once that is done just refresh the packages andd install with.
+Once that is done, then just refresh the packages and install it with.

 * <kbd>M-x package-refresh-contents</kbd>
 * <kbd>M-x package-install yasnippet-snippets</kbd>

-Once that is done all the snippets will load automatically as soon as yasnippet loads.
+Now all the snippets will load automatically, as soon as yasnippet loads.

 # Contributing

-So if you have any useful snippets for any language or framework please feel free to contribute, by opening a PR or an issue if you have any suggestions.
+If you have any useful snippets for any language or framework, then please feel free to contribute, by opening a PR or an issue if you have any suggestions.

-To study the current snippets I suggest to use `M-x yas-describe-tables`
+To study the current snippets, I suggest that you use `M-x yas-describe-tables`,
-which will gave a table representation of all the snippets available in the current mode.
+which will show a table representation of all the snippets that are available in the current mode.

 # Guidelines